 With the same level of training:

-3 months: I deadlift 2x body weight, my girlfriend 1x.
+3 months: I deadlift 2x body weight, my wife 1x.

 6 months: I hope to deadlift 3x body weight.
 I think she’ll manage 1.5-2x.